Skip to content

 God did not change.
 God did not leave.
 Everything else just stopped.

 A will that can genuinely choose is a will whose choices genuinely matter.
 The source offered warmth, paid the cost of the road, kept the window open for the length of a life.
 To refuse all of that is not a minor failure of attention.
 It is the weight of a real choice, carried to its conclusion.
 Judgment is not cruelty layered on top of the refusal.
-It is the moral gravity of the refusal itself.
+It is the moral gravity of the refusal itself, named by the God who bore the cost of offering another way.

-Any account of hell that can be stated without grief has probably gone wrong.
+Any account of hell that can be stated without grief has probably lost the fire.
 The framework does not make hell comfortable.
 It makes hell personal.
 And that is worse.

 What happens when we die?